kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 of software.

-As stated above, we are interested in cross compiling for multiple Operating Systems such as Windows and MacOS (Darwin).
+As stated above, we are interested in cross compiling for multiple operating systems such as Windows and macOS (Darwin).

 Lucky us, a new TLS implementation has popped up in the Rust
 ecosystem: [rustls](https://github.com/rustls/rustls).
 Thanks to